 Most golf clubs will expect you to wear golf polo shirts and golf trousers or shorts, the latter is usually a better option since you will be jogging.
+Always check with the club to ensure you meet with any dress code requirtments.
 Sweat wicking material is recommended to absorb sweat and avoid chaffing!

 It is not essential to use a golf bag as some Speedgolfers carry their clubs by hand.
 The main goal if you aim to use a bag is to keep it as light as possible, so many use a lightweight pencil bag or Sunday bag.
 It’s useful to have a grip and a strap carrying option, so you have more than one option when running to optimise both your speed and comfort.

 It is important that you maintain your hydration whatever the weather conditions.
 We recommend you bring a water bottle that you can use whilst out on the course.

 At the British Open Speedgolf Championship Competitors are timed from a start/finish line, from where they will run to the first tee to commence play.
 At the completion of the course players will return to the same point to attain their course time.